-The POLST form is available for free here at the Kōkua Mau site.
 The POLST form is usually completed on distinctive bright lime-green paper and must be two-sided.
 The bright green color is to make the form quickly visible to families and emergency medical services personnel.

 The lime-green color is also easily copied on green or white paper.
 We recommend Lime No. 102053 from Kaleidoscope at Fisher Hawaii.
 The form is acceptable in black and white.
 A copy is a valid document as well.